Rian1010/Charity-Website/README.md

 The sendMail function gets called in the sendMsg function, which is located inside of another function.
 That other function, also makes sure that an alarm pops up, in case a user forgets to fill in a required field, before clicking on the submit button.

+As for the 'Statistics' page, crossfilter.JS, D3.JS and DC.JS were used to create interactive charts.
+The queue is used to connect to the JSON files and the createDataVis function connects to the each function below it and renders all of them.
+The show_country_data function displays three charts that are connected, so that users can visually compare the given data.
+Below this function, there are three further functions that display other graphs with different kinds of data to be show to a user.

 All JavaScript codes were tested through the console in the dev tools by using console.log to check if the codes work or not.